fohrloop/dash-uploader/docs/dash-uploader.md

 ## 3 Callbacks

-Callbacks can be defined using two different approaches
-- `@du.callback`: short notation, for typical use cases
-- `@app.callback`: needs more verbose code.
-In case you need more control than when using the `@du.callback`.

 In the following example it is assumed that the `du.Upload` component id is `dash-uploader`, i.e. the component was created with: